jamesmfriedman/ngen/README.md

 ```

 ## Usage
-Ngen is a command line tool that takes in a set of parameters.
+nGen is a command line tool that takes in a set of parameters.
 ```shell
 $ ngen optionalPackageName:generator componentName
 ```